mat-s/100-days-of-code/r1-log.md

 ### Day 12&13: February 07, 2021
 **Today's Progress**: Today I finished the video course oon how to build a blog and a simple store in Gatsby.
 I connected the site to Contenful, set up products, built in a simple cart&checkout with Snipchat, deployed to Netlify and set up a simple authentification.

+### Day 14&15: February 09, 2021
+**Today's Progress**: I did some more fine tuning in the Gatsby blog project.
+After that I researched and learned more about the combination of Wordpress as a headless CMS in combination with Gatsby.